Hi all,

 From India, Thiruvananthapuram

-Normally security deposit is collected from a new employee if his duty mainly involves cash handling.
-Therefore, I am not able to understand or appreciate the concept of collecting security deposit in installments solely for the purpose of reducing employee retention for a specific period when the mutually agreed rules of exit are in place.
+Normally, a security deposit is collected from a new employee if their duties mainly involve cash handling.
+Therefore, I am not able to understand or appreciate the concept of collecting a security deposit in installments solely for the purpose of reducing employee retention for a specific period when the mutually agreed-upon rules of exit are in place.

 From India, Salem